Suzuki Mighty Boy: Export markets

 The only regular export markets for the Suzuki Mighty Boy were Australia and Cyprus between 1985 and 1988.
 Imported through Suzuki and Ateco, Australia received a hybrid of the Japanese PS-A and PS-QL second generation Mighty Boy that included chrome roof rails, bucket seats and 12" wheels.
-However, it did not include such items as a tachometer or the five-speed manual gearbox.
-The manual version sold for AU$5,795 when introduced to Australia, making it the cheapest automobile available there at the time.
+Specifications did not include such items as a tachometer or a five-speed manual gearbox, but the two-speed automatic was an available option.
+The manual version sold for AU$5,495 when introduced to Australia, making it the cheapest automobile available there at the time.
+The low price and cheeky advertising campaign meant initial sales were very strong, leading the importer to joke that they would "have to consider limiting sales to one Mighty Boy per person."

 About 2,800 were imported, but only 300 to 400 remain.